sigrun-may/yeo-johnson-transformation/README.md

 An x86 compiler will run on x64 machine but the library won't be accessible by python_x64.
 Please consider only using compiler and Python version suitable for your machine.

+make dir
+make all

+Parameter *.so
+Parameter *.dll

 ## Licensing